 About the Author –

 Dr. Harshad Rajandekar is a practising physician specializing in Ayurveda, the traditional Indian system of medicine and holistic health; based out of Nasik, India.
 He believes in combining the best of old and new to provide optimum health and wellness to his patients.
-You can know more about his credentials here and consultation practice here.
+You can know more about his credentials and ask health related questions here.